ponylang/ponylang-website/content/blog/last-week-in-pony-082023.md

 We plan to maintain support for as long as we continue a CI environment available and Apple continues to support new OS releases on x86 CPUs.

-Nightly and release builds of the Pony compiler are either already available or will be once the next release is done.
+Nightly builds the Pony compiler are already available.
+Release builds will be available starting with the Pony 0.56.0 release at the end of August.

-Nightly versions of corral and ponyup for macOS on Intel will be added once Pony 0.56.0 is released at the end of August.
-Release versions will follow shortly thereafter.
+Nightly versions of corral and ponyup for macOS on Intel are available now.
+Once Pony 0.56.0 is released, release versions of corral and ponyup will follow shortly thereafter.

 Enjoy!